Elvisthegreat/perfect-world/README.md

   #### First Time Users
   * I want to know what this site is for
   * I want to know why this site was created
-  * I want to know if what if is something i can relate to
+  * I want to know if it is something i can relate to
   * I want to know if is something useful
   * If it useful, i want to know how to get in touch
   #### Returning Users